Home

 Where do I start?

 Nurses sign up on our Microsoft forms link here for either a full day session or half-day session for any upcoming bargaining dates.
-Once signed up, arrive at the assigned room in your WSNA shirt.
-We will have extra T shirts and WSNA swag to provide you there as well.
+Once signed up, arrive at the assigned room in your WSNA shirt and any swag you have at the time we provide you.
 We’ll give you our guideline tip sheet and answer any questions you may have!

 Pictured above: WSNA Sacred Heart nurse observers in their WSNA swag for observation